spree/spree/guides/content/integration/consuming.md

 * `message` - This key represents the message type, in colon notation.
 For example: `order:new`, `order:updated`, `user:new`, `shipment:ready`
 * `message_id` - A unique id (BSON::ObjectId) for the message.
 * `payload` - The payload contains all message specific details.
-For example, in the case of `order:new` it would contains order details.
+For example, in the case of `order:new` it would contain order details.

 <pre class="headers"><code>Basic message fields</code></pre>
 <%= json :message %>